infinitnet/content-update-scheduler/readme.txt

 == Changelog ==

 === 1.7 ===
-* Fixed fatal error when class definition of metadata is missing
+* Fixed fatal error when class definition of metadata is missing and skip copying over metadata entries that fail to unserialize

 === 1.6 ===
 * Updated functions to handle post ID references correctly and ensure "Republication Date" column appears for all post types